pnidhi26/3D-AI-website/README.md

 * https://platform.openai.com/account/api-keys

-# How to run this project:
+# How to run this project on Local Server:

 - run client:
 *  npm run dev